 From Fez, we traveled to the Middle Atlas region of Imouzar.
 This is a day trip out of Fez or other Moroccan cities, and worthwhile to see the changes in landscape of this amazing country.
 We visited the delightful ski resort of Ifrane and then continued on to a Berber village known for its handicrafts and carpet weaving.

 From there, we traveled to Casablanca on the bus.
 We visited the UN Square, Royal Palace, Central Market, the Anfa residential area and the Hassan II Mosque, second largest in Morocco.
 For purchases, we visited a tannery where you could see them dyeing the leathers after conditioning them.
 We were given mint leaves to hold in front of our noses to abate the smell of the operation.
 Many leather goods from belts to purses to coats were available for sale at factory prices.
 We also visited a tile factory where we saw the entire production which was all by manual labor.
 There were heavy tile tables for sale, as well as small to large fountains and many Jewish items such as Menorah candle holders.
+You can also watch the workers handling all phases of production.

 While in Casablanca, I met an amazing woman, Kathy Kriger.
 She was a former travel agent from Portland Oregon.
 She had come to Morocco as a US embassy diplomat.
 She fell in love with Morocco and decided to open up Ricks Cafe to pay homage to the Warner Brothers classic movie starring Lauren Bacall and Humphrey Bogart.
 We had a wonderful dinner at her restaurant.
+You will instantly be transformed into the atmosphere of the 1940's during the war and yet you will have a sumptuous French-Mediterranean meal with items like lamb shank and saffron rice to filet mignon and spice roasted tomatoes.

 Traveling to Morocco from Minneapolis on Delta can be done by connecting flight in Amsterdam.
 United, Lufthansa, and Air Canada also have connecting flights but will require three segments.
+If you already are in Spain for a visit, there are ferries that can take you to Morocco.
+The most popular one is from Tarifa in southern Spain to Tangier in northern Morocco on the fast ferry.
+The ride takes one hour.